 Am I so heartbroken and tired that I want to bin it?

 Wait a minute!
-It’s time to RECYCLE.
+It’s time to recycle.
 Electronic waste is extremely toxic and should NEVER go to landfill.
-(Recycling recoups some of the raw materials in our electronics, but not all.
+Recycling recoups some of the raw materials in our electronics, but not all.
 For that reason, we always recommend reuse first.